jcdavis/darkseer/README.md

 Here are just a few:

-* Darkseer is very fragile and has little sanity checks.
-Most GC events will cause it to crash the JVM (Somewhat fixable)
+* Darkseer is fragile and only has basic sanity checkins.
+Some GC events will cause it to crash the JVM (Somewhat fixable)
 * We can only look at allocations in a single TLAB slice.
 This is a fundamental limitation, but can be somewhat circumvented via increasing the TLAB size using `-XX:MinTLABSize=`
 * Darkseer can only record allocations for the thread that called it (unfixable)
 * Darkseer can only record allocations for a single thread at a time (fixable)